Bill Mack (songwriter): Life

 Mack was succeeded on his WBAP show by Eric Harley, and the show was renamed the Midnight Radio Network and then Red Eye Radio several years later.

 In the country music industry, Mack was also a songwriter.
 His best-known song is "Blue," one of LeAnn Rimes' biggest hits.
 The song won Mack the Grammy Award for Best Country Song in 1997.
 Mack also wrote "Drinking Champagne," which has been recorded by numerous artists.
 The song was a hit for Cal Smith in 1968, and again for George Strait in 1990 on his album Livin' It Up.
 Some of his other songs have been recorded by Dean Martin, Ray Price, Jerry Lee Lewis and George Jones.

 In 2000, Mack won the media category award given by the Grand Ole Opry.
 He was named to the Texas Country Music Hall of Fame in 1999, and the Country Music DJ and Radio Hall of Fame in 1982.

 Bill Mack lived in Fort Worth, Texas, with his wife, Cynthia.
 They had three children - Misty Dawn, Billy Mack III, and Sunday Renee.
-They had several grandchildren.
+They had several grandchildren as well as one nephew - Jeff Harrison.
 Bill Mack had a daughter named Debbie from a previous marriage.

 Bill Mack Smith III ("Billy") has followed in his father's footsteps and has his own radio show with 92.1 Hank FM in Fort Worth, Texas.

 Mack died on July 31, 2020.
 According to his family, he had been diagnosed with COVID-19 two days prior amid the COVID-19 pandemic in Texas.